mikemjharris/blog/README.md

 Blog
 ========================

-Base for online blog.
-To run pull this repositry then run the following commands.
+Base for my online blog.
+To run pull this repository then run the following commands.

 ```
     npm install && bower install